ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ### Exclusions from Non-Bonded Interactions
 Pairs of atoms connected by chemical bonds are normally excluded from computation of non-bonded interactions because bonded energy terms replace non-bonded interactions.
 In biomolecular force fields all pairs of connected atoms separated by up to 2 bonds (1-2 and 1-3 pairs) are excluded from non-bonded interactions.
 Computation of the non-bonded interaction between 1-4 pairs depends on the specific force field.
 Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.

+Now, there is one specific term in most force fields that should be given some more attention as it turns out to be an intermediate case: a pair of atoms in the outermost positions of a dihedral angle consisting of four atoms and three bonds.
+In many cases a compromise is made to treat this particular pair partially as a bonded and partially as a non-bonded interaction, and be called the “1–4” interaction.
+The reason is that steric interactions affect rotations around a bond.
+However, they are rather rough and in most cases lack further details of local internal conformational degrees of freedom.
+However, due to the short distance between the 1–4 atoms, both the Lennard–Jones and the Coulombic interactions are normally scaled down substantially.
+The 1–2 or 1–3 non-bonded interactions are, although somewhat arbitrarily, omitted completely.
+It is assumed that they are properly described with bond and angle potentials, most often within the harmonic approximation.

 > ## Specifying Exclusions
 > **GROMACS**